RC airplane disorientation.

-An unfortunate and potentially dangerous part of the radio control flying hobby is that of disorientation, whereby the pilot becomes confused with exactly what his/her rc airplane (or aircraft) is doing, and which direction it's heading in.
+An unfortunate and potentially dangerous part of the radio control flying hobby is that of disorientation, whereby the pilot becomes confused with exactly what his/her rc airplane (or aircraft) is doing, and which direction it's headed.

 If you're new to the hobby, you might be thinking "How can the pilot not know which way his plane is flying?? " but believe me, it's very easy to become disoriented and it's something that can happen to beginners and experts alike.